-Potatoes (importable for the whole period): up to 2012 - f.o.b. export unit values of German fresh potatoes to Russia (HS-070190) [5]; from 2013 on - f.o.b. export unit values of German fresh potatoes to extra EU28 (HS-070190) [5].
-Adjustments are made to German price for handling and transportation costs to Russian wholesale markets [10, 11].
+Potatoes (importable for the whole period): for all years - f.o.b. export unit values of German fresh potatoes to Russia (HS-070190) (except 2014, for which German potato exports to all extra-EU markets were taken) [5], no adjustment is made for handling and transportation costs to Russia wholesale markets [10, 11].